zen-xu/ghostty/README_TESTERS.md

 Right now technically not (no license file).
 But yes, it will be full open source (by the OSI definition).
-I'm not sure what license to choose yet, leaning towards going with GPL for this project but open to ideas.
+I'm not sure what license to choose yet, leaning towards going with MIT for this project but open to ideas.

 We will add a license prior to opening up the repository.
 During the private beta period, I'll continue with a no license project.